fabfog/struttura/README.md

     - to connect tranlations (i.e. withTranslations)

 7. only `sections` and `connectors` can be imported into the `index.tsx` file of a feature Why?
-This is to avoid polluting the index file with lots of stateless components that require several properties to be correctly configured
+This is to avoid polluting the index file with lots of stateless components that require importing and initializing several hooks (and other stuff) to be correctly configured

 8. types should never be directly shared across `common/ui`, `common/stores` and `common/business-logics`
    Why?
 Let's assume we have
     - a store (Redux), an api query (RTKQ), a business-logics function and a component using a common type, let's say "Order"
     - over time, the type grows with a lot of properties, this is due to the need of getting more data from the API in a single object (to avoid multiple calls).
-Different subsets of properties could be used by different components.
+Different subsets of those properties could be used by different components.
     - the component will only handle a fraction of that data, but it still receives the whole object as a prop: this makes the UI component less testable, as it forces you to pass unnecessary data (violation of Interface Segregation principle)
     To obtain a "DRY" result without having the above said problem, you can import the types you need (most commonly from stores to ui and business-logics) and `Pick` only the props you actually need.
-If you need to "pass back" some values, those values will be treated as the picked type, losing some of their actual props.
-To avoid this, use generics: `T extends Pick<TypeImportedFromStore, 'prop1' | ...>`
+If you need to "pass back" some values (i.e. in a callback) preserving the original type, use generics: `T extends Pick<TypeImportedFromStore, 'prop1' | ...>`